YilinXia/WT-Declarative-Dashboard/README.md

 Here, we use binder (tight with repo2docker)to test our environement settings and later we will utilize all shell scripts from folder **"binder"** to set up the environment in WT.

 ## Interesting Questions
+1. requrements.txt did not work for jupyter lab -- have to use `pip install -r binder/requirements.txt` to ensure it install the appropriate pkg

 ## Reference
 QuantStack.
 (2019, September 25).
 And voilà!
 Retrieved August 10, 2020, from https://blog.jupyter.org/and-voil%C3%A0-f6a2c08a4a93

 ## License